Duke University School of Nursing is one of six CRNA schools in North Carolina.

 Are you concerned that Duke University School of Nursing’s Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-The Duke DNP with specialization in nurse anesthesia is a 36 month, 83 credits, full time, on-campus program.
+The Duke DNP with specialization in nurse anesthesia is a 36 month, 83 credits, full-time, on-campus program.
 The curriculum is an integration of DNP, APRN and nurse anesthesia specialty courses.
-The program culminates in completion of a capstone project addressing a process improvement/quality improvement/project affecting populations of patients, health care organizations, and health care systems in a clinical setting.
+The program culminates in the completion of a capstone project addressing a process improvement/quality improvement/project affecting populations of patients, health care organizations, and health care systems in a clinical setting.